austenjt/us-banking-simulator/README.md

 1. Support for some Open Market Operations
 2. Display "total national debt" at the top.
 Need to figure out how to calculate this.
+3. If reserve buys then sells T-Bills, they end up with a lot more cash than when they started.

 ## v3